SirLemmings/Semaphore_Live_Client/README.txt

 Welcome to the prototype implementation of the Semaphore client

-Simply client_node to connect to the network.
+Simply run client_node to connect to the network.
+It will create a 'Client' folder in the Home directory that stores node data

 Or, if you want to run the source: